-Positive ESG tilt approach The investment manager seeks to lower environmental, social and governance (ESG) risks and favours investments in securities of issuers with a comparatively high ESG profile, as well as in SFDR article 8 and 9
+Positive ESG tilt approach The investment manager seeks to lower environmental, social and governance (ESG) risks and favours investments in securities of issuers with a comparatively high ESG profile, as well as in SFDR article 8 and 9 funds.

-ESG-based exclusions The investment manager avoids investments in issuers who are deriving a significant portion of revenues from sectors, such as thermal coal oil or controversial weapons, or that are in severe breach of international social, labour and human rights norms.
-SFDR article 8 and 9 funds that investment manager may invest in also exclude or restrict investments in certain sectors that have significant activities with adverse environmental or social impacts.
+ESG-based exclusions The investment manager avoids investments in issuers who are deriving a significant portion of revenues from sectors, such as tobacco, thermal coal, oil sand or controversial weapons, or that are in severe breach of international social, labour and human rights norms.
+SFDR article 8 and 9 funds that investment manager may invest in also exclude or restrict investments in certain sectors that have significant activities with adverse environmental or social impacts, including sectors stated above.